antonfirsov/docs/2018/ML.NET/intrinsicsblog.md

 Taking both together -- the upgrade from the SSE implementation in native code to the AVX implementation in managed code -- I measured an **18%** improvement in the microbenchmarks.
 Some operations were up to 42% faster, while some others involving sparse inputs have potential for further optimization.

 What ultimately matters of course is the performance for real scenarios.
-On .NET Core App 3.0, training models of K-means clustering and logistic regression got faster by about **14%** (Figure 4).
+On .NET Core 3.0, training models of K-means clustering and logistic regression got faster by about **14%** (Figure 4).

 Figure 4: ![Training scenario](TrainTime.png "Training scenario")